TrenchBoot/TrenchBoot.github.io/docs/user-docs/install_aem.md

 After that, reboot the platform.
-On first boot you will be asked for the SRK password, followed by another question for disk encryption password, after which a screen mentioning absent secret file will be shown:
+On first boot you will be asked for the SRK password, followed by another question for disk encryption password, after which a screen mentioning an absent secret file will be shown:

 ![](../img/qubes_aem_1st_boot.png)

 This is expected on the first boot after installation or an update to one or more of measured components (GRUB, Xen, dom0 kernel and initramfs).

 After rebooting for the second time, the Anti Evil Maid should be up and running.